eehh-stanford/SNA-workshop/R-setup.md

 In RStudio, create your own .R script file (File → New File → R Script).
 Type and save your code in the script file.
 To run a line of code, send it from the script to the console using `Ctrl+Enter` on your keyboard.

-Familiarize yourself with the basics of R by working through our next tutorial (Introduction to R.)
+Familiarize yourself with the basics of R by working through our next tutorial (Introduction to R)[intro-r.md]

 When closing RStudio, it will ask if you want to save the workspace---the answer is almost always "NO.''